parkersruth/parkersruth.github.io/content/_index.md

+# Service

+### Undergraduate Researcher Mentorship
+I am grateful for the excellent mentorship I have received and enjoy helping to uplift others.
+I mentor students through the CURIS program for Stanford undergaduates and the LINXS summer outreach program for students at HBCUs and HSIs.
+If you are an undergraduate interested in getting involved in research, please email me at paru@stanford.edu.

+### Stanford Dean's Graduate Student Advisory Council
+I represent the Computer Science Department on the Stanford Dean's Graduate Student Advisory Council.
+Our mandate is to work with the School of Engineering dean and chairs to help engineering graduate students thrive.
+I lead a subcommittee working to institute individual development plans for all engineering PhD students, create the first school-wide student experience feedback survey, and mobilize event funding to foster inter-department social connections.

+### Stanford Computer Science PhD Student Admissions Committee
+I reviewed applications to the Stanford Computer Science PhD program in 2022 and 2023.
+I represented the Human Computer Interaction research area and advocated for applicants from both traditional and untraditional pathways.

+### UW Bioengineering Department Curriculum Committee
+I was selected to represent my undergraduate cohort on department curriculum committee.
+We discussed improvements to department curriculum and student programs, collect student feedback, propose solutions to improve the academic experience.

 # Honors

 ## National Honors

+{{< award date="December 2024" title="Wu Tsai Human Performance Alliance Seed Grant" >}}
+Awarded $200,000 in seed funding for cardiovascular health sensing work
+{{< /award >}}

 {{< award date="January 2022" title="Hertz Fellowship Finalist" >}}
 One of 45 finalists for the most selective graduate STEM fellowship